temryakov/cypress-autotests/README.md

 # cypress-autotests
 This is a repository contains autotests coverage for https://www.saucedemo.com.
-In that repo i'm trying realize fully potentional of Cypress.js and just play with Git and features of JavaScript
+In that repo i'm trying realize fully potentional of Cypress.js and just play with Git and features of JavaScript.
+Those autotests has been implemented using Page Object Modal

 ## To run those autotests on your platform you should reproduce following steps:
 1. Go to the terminal